 Pray When You Say You Will

 It’s easy to say “I’ll pray for you” and a lot harder to actually remember and make a point of praying.
 Prayer is often a big component of Christian recovery efforts, so promising to pray for someone else dealing with an addiction or substance abuse disorder is a big deal.
 If you say you’ll pray, do it sooner rather than later so you don’t forget.
 Even better, instead of promising to pray later, ask if you can pray now.

 You might be uncomfortable praying alongside another person, but chances are if you’re in recovery, you’re developing a lot of new habits and coping skills.
 Try making prayer one of them; if you aren’t comfortable praying aloud with someone else, then pray immediately but silently when you see a need.

 Studies have shown that those who listen to others or perform helpful acts reap emotional and psychological rewards.
 Being part of a group in a caring, involved manner does as much for your spiritual and mental health as it does for your addiction recovery.

-While group addiction therapy doesn’t always lend itself to helping others outside of the sessions, you can always take advantage of opportunities to assist in group.
-Help set up if you arrive early, or help clean up snacks or other items after group is over.
+While group addiction therapy doesn’t always lend itself to helping others outside of the sessions, you can always take advantage of opportunities to assist in the group.
+Help set up if you arrive early, or help clean up snacks or other items after the group is over.

-Be kind to people: remember their names, smile when you see them, and build them up with words of affirmation.
+Be kind to people: remember their names, smile when you see them and build them up with words of affirmation.
 Don’t fake it ’til you make it on this one; get to know people enough to offer legitimate and meaningful kind words.
 Remember that everyone in group addiction therapy is dealing with recovery too, and you never know when a compliment or caring smile might be what gets them through the next hour.

 In return, you should avoid judging others and be a good listener.
 Good listeners don’t interrupt, make others feel wrong, provide advice when it wasn’t solicited or attempt to one-up what was just said with a better — or worse — story.